-This is a very common question in the fruit growing world.
+This is a very common question from enthusiastic gardeners excited to grow their own trees.
 The answer is very simple—yes.

 Trees grown this way are called seedlings.
 We talk about the difference between seedlings and dwarf trees in this blog.